Britain’s carbon market begins trading at higher prices than EU

 EU carbon prices have fallen around 10% this week which traders said was partly due to the launch of the UK scheme.

-“The sole link between the UK ETS and EU ETS is the fact that UK players have kept buying EUA as the best CO2 proxy hedge,” a carbon trader said.
+“The sole link between the UK ETS and EU ETS is the fact that UK players have kept buying EUA as the best carbon proxy hedge,” a carbon trader said.

 The first auction of government permits on Wednesday via ICE, saw more than 6 million UK allowances sell at 43.99 pounds per tonne.